thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 ## Target

-- Non tech people who wish to learn more about WordPress security and how to implement it.
+- Non-tech people wishing to learn more about WordPress security and how to implement it.
 - Developers making and maintaining small to medium sized WordPress websites.
-- Businesses that created and maintain their own websites.
+- Businesses that created and are maintaiing their own websites.
 - Businesses that work with developers (as freelance or through agencies) and want to understand some key parts of WordPress security.

 ## What this article won't deal with